-On Friday, October 2, Governor Mark Dayton, Senator Amy Klobuchar, Congresswoman McCollum, Saint Paul Mayor Chris Coleman, and other dignitaries from across the nation joined Hamline faculty staff, students, and alumni in celebrating a historic event at Minnesota’s first university.
+On Friday, October 2, Governor Mark Dayton, Senator Amy Klobuchar, Congresswoman McCollum, Saint Paul Mayor Chris Coleman, and other dignitaries from across the nation joined Hamline faculty, staff, students, and alumni in celebrating a historic event at Minnesota’s first university.
 In a formal and traditional academic ceremony, Dr. Fayneese Miller was officially installed as the university’s 20th president.
 She is the first African American president in the history of Hamline and the university’s second woman president.

 "We prepare leaders for tomorrow by opening up the world of ideas to our students and providing opportunities to learn what is possible and how to act on those possibilities," Miller said in her Installation Ceremony remarks.
-"We encourage, through our teaching, writing, and high impact practices, that each of us matters.
+"We encourage, through our teaching, writing, and high impact practices, the idea that each of us matters.
 We provide a space for social cohesion—a place to discuss ideas, to form key civic relationships, to learn to lead.
 We value intellectual curiosity, social justice, civic engagement, inclusion, and participation.
 In essence, we prepare future leaders who embrace social excellence."

 President Miller is no stranger to leading the way in higher education.
-She was the first African American woman to earn her PhD from Texas Christian University in Fort.
-Worth, TX.
-In 1991, she became the first native born African American woman to be promoted to associate professor with tenure at Brown University.
+She was the first African American woman to earn her PhD from Texas Christian University in Fort Worth, TX.
+In 1991, she became the first native-born African American woman to be promoted to associate professor with tenure at Brown University.
 She was also the first coordinator of education studies and the founding chairman of ethnic studies at Brown University.
 Dr. Miller holds a PhD and an MS from Texas Christian University in experimental psychology, and a BA in psychology from Hampton University.
 Her post-doctoral work in applied social psychology was completed at Yale University.

 "We can continue to prepare leaders for tomorrow.
 Leaders who understand, appreciate, and act as good citizens--who have the ability to think about what needs to be done—because they have knowledge, know how to generate new knowledge, to develop plans or strategies, organize others to assume agency, to be not only part of the plan, but act on it," Miller said.